robertopauletto/javascript/README.md

   <a name="functions--spread-vs-apply"></a><a name="7.14"></a>
   - [7.14](#functions--spread-vs-apply) Prefer the use of the spread syntax `...` to call variadic functions. eslint: [`prefer-spread`](https://eslint.org/docs/rules/prefer-spread)

-    > Why?
+    > Perchè?
 It’s cleaner, you don’t need to supply a context, and you can not easily compose `new` with `apply`.

     ```javascript
-    // bad
+    // male
     const x = [1, 2, 3, 4, 5];
     console.log.apply(console, x);

-    // good
+    // bene
     const x = [1, 2, 3, 4, 5];
     console.log(...x);

-    // bad
+    // male
     new (Function.prototype.bind.apply(Date, [null, 2016, 8, 5]));

-    // good
+    // bene
     new Date(...[2016, 8, 5]);
     ```